jakesanghavi/jakesanghavi/README.md

 # 💫 About Me:
 Hi, my name is Jake Sanghavi!
-I recently graduated from Case Western Reserve University, and my main interests are machine learning, software engineering, astrophysics, and business.<br><br>I'm currently working on Data Science at AT&T.
+I recently graduated from Case Western Reserve University, and my main interests are machine learning, software engineering, astrophysics, and business.<br><br>I'm currently doing Data Science work for AT&T.

 ## 🌐 Socials: